addr2data/RESTfulAPIsPython/README.rst

 - Send me your GitHub username.
 - Add your public SSH key to your GitHub account (generate new keys if necessary).
 - Create a new repo for this training.
 - Do a little research and decide where you want to write Python.
 I use Sublime Text (Python aware text editor).
 You could also use an IDE (PyCharm is very common).
+- **Verify your access to the 'Working with RESTful APIs in Python' channel under the 'API Users' team**

 Prep for session 1